 ‘He always walks in like he owns the goddamn place!’

 The besotted woman smiled confidently at the handsome vampire.
 His shirt hugged his chest and biceps closely.
 With a gleam in his eyes and the most tastefully dirty smile she’d ever seen, Eric was making Tara’s mind consider things she didn’t want to consider.

 The vampire cursed himself.
 Tara is a cascade of lovely, supple brown skin that glowed beneath the lights.
 The glowing skin on her face made her look so much younger than her age.
 With her sultry eyes half-mast, she was a sight to behold.

 “Thank you for the dress and all the other nice things.”
 She said humbly, truly appreciative of the provisions Eric had taken, for her well-being.
 She questioned if her gratitude would be enough for his trouble.
 He had the most expressive eyes she’d ever seen and the look in them was heartbreaking.
 Undoubtedly he expected a little more than just a ‘thank you’.
 Tara took a deep breath as she rose from her seat and closed the space between them.
 The vampire is so tall, even in her 4-inch high stilettos; she still had to reach high and stand on her tiptoes to wrap her arms around his neck.
-And she pulled him in and held him closely in a firm, tender embrace.
+And she pulled him in and held him close in a firm, tender embrace.